-Becoming a fully fledged wine expert can be a little scary for those who don’t really know what they’re doing.
-There are some strong opinion out there about different wines, and there will almost definitely be someone out there who wants to challenge your wine tasting skills.
+Becoming a fully-fledged wine expert can be a little scary for those who don’t really know what they’re doing.
+There are some strong opinions out there about different wines, and there will almost definitely be someone out there who wants to challenge your wine-tasting skills.
 However, we have the best way to become an amazing wine connoisseur all in this post, so you can call yourself a connoisseur all in a few simple steps.

 Develop Your Palate

 First of all, you need to develop your palate.
 Modest wines are the most sensible place to start when you start out.
 Simply drink wines you like to begin with, like simple roses and white zinfandels.
 Make sure you don’t gulp these wines down too fast; swish them around your mouth and actually taste the flavours rather than drinking them straight away (just don’t spit any out and ruin your Signature plus tablecloth).

 Trying a Wine That Makes You Go ‘Aha!’

 Once you’ve tried the simpler wines in life, you need to find a wine that makes you go ‘aha!’ – it’ll open your eyes to the world of wines.
 The ‘aha’ wine will be different from every other wine you’ve tasted, but it won’t be perfect, it’ll be unique.

 Searching for new wine favourites that make you go ‘aha!’ like the time before will be difficult.
 You’ll likely hit a plateau, and probably try hundreds more wines until you find one that makes you have the same epiphany as before.

 There are tons of articles and books about wine, so get reading!
 There are books that concentrate more on the fermentation process, and other books full of great information about your favourites.